billpg/HashBack/README.md

 An API, instead of using this mechanism, might document where this end-point is and the calling code would skip directly to making that request without waiting to be told to.
 Nonetheless, this response informs the caller they need a Bearer token, the URL to make a POST request to get it and the "Realm" to use when making that request.

-## Redirect responses to TokenIssue requests

-Because the authentication is done at the level of a domain, the URL for the POST request is always done with the path `/.well-known/PickAName`.
-The URL `/.well-known/` is reserved for operations at the "site" level and should be reserved and sepaated from day-to-day use such as user names.
-The response to a POST request may be a 307 or 308 redirect.
-If this is the case the the caller should repeat the POST request at the new location.

 ## Version Negotiation

 The intial request JSON includes a property named `"PickAName"` with a value specifying the version of this protocol the client is using.
 As this is the first (and so far, only) version, all requests should include this string.